openml/openml-docker-dev/readme.md

   (use the same password as the mysql password in docker-compose.yml)
 - Note on DATABASE_URI: hostname should be 'mysql_test', the container name of database:
   ``DATABASE_URI=mysql+pymysql://[username]:[password]@mysql_test:3306/openml``
-- Check openml.org/server/src/client/app/.env if the react url is correct
+- Check openml.org/server/src/client/app/.env if the react url is correct This environmental file for React has now been reloacated to the main folder of openml.org
+  - Copy ``TEMPLATE.reactenv`` and rename it ``.reactenv`` for local (docker instructions) or ``.reactenv_aws`` for AWS deployment.
+Configure the required URLs in the ENV file according to the deployment
 - In order to enable the python debug prints in docker add the following lines of code to the main 'docker-compose.yml' file inside the 'website_new' service
 ````
 environment: